Bit-Quill/amazon-timestream-connector-prometheus/privatelink/DEVELOPER_README.md

 ```
 #### Verify ingestion

-You can observe the logs from containers, or use `awscli` from your local machine to directly confirm that Prometheus data is being ingested to Timestream through the Prometheus Connector.
+You can observe the logs from containers, or use `awscli` from your local machine to confirm that Prometheus data is being ingested to Timestream through the Prometheus Connector.

 ```shell
 aws timestream-query query --query-string "SELECT count() FROM <PrometheusDatabase>.<PrometheusMetricsTable>" --region <AWS_REGION>
 ```

-To view the Prometheus expression browser locally, you can connect to your EC2 with port-forwarding:
+To view the Prometheus expression browser locally, establish a port-forwarding connection to your EC2 instance:
 ```
  aws ssm start-session --target i-<INSTANCE_ID> --document-name AWS-StartPortForwardingSession --parameters '{"portNumber":["9090"],"localPortNumber":["9090"]}'
 ```